 Setting AutoCorrect Options

-The actual AutoCorrect settings located on the Microsoft Office Button , in the Program Name Options:
+The actual AutoCorrect settings located on the File tab, in the Options:

-On the Proofing settings dialog box select the AutoCorrect Options button:
+Then on the Proofing tab of the Editor Options dialog box, select the AutoCorrect Options... button:

 In addition to replacing one string of text with another, Office has four additional AutoCorrect settings:

 - When you check the Correct TWo INitial CApitals box, AutoCorrect examines each word

 you type in an Office program; if it detects a word that starts with two consecutive capitals and

 that word appears in the dictionary, Word changes the second letter to lowercase.

 For example, if you miscapitalize AHead, Word changes it to Ahead; but if you type JScript, CDnow, or XYwrite, Word leaves it alone.
 You might want to override AutoCorrect on certain two-capital combinations such as GOpher.
 To do so, click the Exceptions button.